 We are legally required to monitor attendance that falls below 95% and report it to the Education Welfare Officer (EWO).
 If the EWO is concerned by a child’s percentage attendance we will send you a letter and work with you to try and improve.
 If there is no improvement after this the Local Education Authority may be asked to issue a Fixed Penalty fine of £60 for every ten late or absent marks.

 You can do a great deal to teach your child good habits, which will last them for the rest of their life:

 Unless your child is seriously unwell or suffering sickness and diarrhoea we suggest you send them in to school, notifying the teacher of your concerns.
-Please see the documents below regarding what to do if your child has COVID symptoms.
 Your child’s wellbeing is our highest priority and if they are struggling we will always call you to come and collect them.

 Please make every effort to schedule routine medical or dental appointments out of school hours or during the holidays.
 If you cannot avoid an appointment in school time, please make sure you let us know about it in advance.

 Taking a day here and there can disrupt several weeks of learning over time.
 The table below shows how percentages translate into weeks lost from the academic year: